What is home education

 When can I start?

 Your child can be home educated through the compulsory schooling phase.
-For Victoria, this is from ages six to seventeen.
+For Victoria, this is from ages 6 to 17.

 Getting started in home education

 To get started in home education, you’ll need to apply for registration.
 Registration involves submitting an application with a learning plan and the necessary documentation such as proof of identity.

 A good starting point is the Department of Education's Guide to Home Education in Victoria.
 The guide has information on the requirements for home education and outlines:

 - considering to home educate